RACHID-00/sony-cispy/README.md

 A modern, robust Python library for controlling Sony Audio/Video Receivers (AVRs) and Soundbars that support the CIS-IP2 protocol over Ethernet/IP.

+**CIS stands for Custom Installation Services (or Solutions).**

+_It's the protocol companies like Crestron, Control4 and homeseer use to provide their customers with local, granular control of their Sony AV devices._

 ## Overview

 `sony-cispy` provides a clean, async/await-based interface for communicating with Sony AVRs and soundbars using the CIS-IP2 protocol.
 This library merges the best aspects of previous implementations, offering: